cometbft/cometbft/docs/architecture/adr-107-e2e-abci++.md

 The `gogll` library receives the file with the grammar as input, and it generates the corresponding parser and lexer.
 Specifically, we need to run
 `gogll pkg/grammar/abci_grammar.md` from `test/e2e/` directory.
-The resulted code is inside the following directories:
+The resulting code is inside the following directories:
 - `test/e2e/pkg/grammar/lexer`,
 - `test/e2e/pkg/grammar/parser`,
 - `test/e2e/pkg/grammar/sppf`,